ItsDasp/my-portfolio/README.md

 ## Connect with Me

-You can find me on GitHub, Instagram, or send me an email using the links in the portfolio footer.
+You can find me on Instagram, or send me an email using the links in the portfolio footer.

 ---